thom/aws-cloud-security/README.md

 The architecture has several obvious poor practices as it relates to security:

+#### 1. WebAppSG
-1. WebAppSG: Even though the Recipe Web Service is behind an Application Load Balancer, its security group permits ingress traffic from the internet to ports 22, 5000 and 80 exposing the server to attacks.
+Even though the Recipe Web Service is behind an Application Load Balancer, its security group permits ingress traffic from the internet to ports 22, 5000 and 80 exposing the server to attacks.
 It also allows all egress traffic to any IP address.

+#### 2. AppLoadBalancerSG:
-2. AppLoadBalancerSG: The security group used by the Application Load Balancer is using port 80 (HTTP) instead of 443 (HTTPS).
+The security group used by the Application Load Balancer is using port 80 (HTTP) instead of 443 (HTTPS).

-3. RecipeWebServiceInstance: The Recipe Web Service Instance is placed behind an Application Load Balancer but still located in a public subnet.
+#### 3. RecipeWebServiceInstance: The Recipe Web Service Instance is placed behind an
+Application Load Balancer but still located in a public subnet.

+#### 4. S3BucketRecipesSecret:
-4. S3BucketRecipesSecret: There is no encryption configured for the S3 bucket, allowing anyone with access to the account to read it.
+There is no encryption configured for the S3 bucket, allowing anyone with access to the account to read it.

-5. InstanceRole, InstanceProfileRole and InstanceRolePolicy-C3: The IAM instance profile role used by the web service does not restrict the granted S3 actions and thus violates the least privilege principle.
+#### 5. InstanceRole, InstanceProfileRole and InstanceRolePolicy-C3:
+The IAM instance profile role used by the web service does not restrict the granted S3 actions and thus violates the least privilege principle.

 See [E1T4.txt](answers/E1T4.txt).